ronkok/Hurmet/docs/en/manual.md

 | map                       | ✓      | ✓      |        |     |                           |
 | map with<br>vector values | ✓      |        |        |     |                           |

-There are a few operators that also work on dictionaries.
-For instance, a unit-less number can be multiplied times a dictionary that has numeric values.
+Also, a unit-less number can be multiplied times a data frame that has numeric values.

 ## Unit-Aware Calculations

 Hurmet has a data type called a [quantity](#quantity) that contains both a numeric magnitude and a unit of measure.
-In a Hurmet calculation editing box, you write quantity literals between single quotation marks.
+In a Hurmet calculation editing box, you transform a number into a quantity literal by appending a unit name between single quotation marks.
 Examples:

 +--------------+---------------+------------+
 | `4 'meters'` | `7.1 'ft3/s'` | `11 'N·m'` |